 It is popular, free, and there is a wide variety of social media platforms to choose from.
 Test and see how your customers respond to each of them.

 Why not create a Facebook community for people who enjoy your coffee?
 People who join your Facebook group are already interested in what you offer.
-This means that you could use the group to ask questions, conduct polls, surveys, make announcements, organize contests, and so on.
-Through groups, you can directly engage with your customers and make the desired changes.
+This means you could use the group to ask questions, conduct polls, surveys, make announcements, organize contests, and so on.
+You can directly engage with your customers and make the desired changes through groups.

 Closed groups offer a feeling of inclusion and privacy, but might be harder to join, while open ones can be easily joined, but might not feel so personal.
 Choose whichever privacy option you consider best for your business.

 As a heads up, you should know that being successful on social media isn’t guaranteed.
 In fact, it might be harder than you think.
 Lack of time might be a big issue; finding a suitable social media platform to post on is a trial and error situation, so it is time-consuming.

 Researching what to post, and posting regularly takes time as well.
 Don’t post just for the sake of posting, because useless content might result in people unfollowing you.
 Make sure you reply to your followers because not doing so might seem rude on your part.
 That takes time as well.

 Another obstacle when using social media marketing is competition and lots of it.
 Social media is free, which means that everybody is on it.
 It will cost you time, and possibly money to compete with all the other companies.